Are you looking for a career that will make a difference in the lives of families in Oneida, Herkimer and Madison counties?

 - Attends meetings and participates in trainings, as directed.

-- Completes all documentation in files of assigned youth according to Federal and State regulation
+- Completes all documentation in files of assigned youth according to Federal and State regulations.

 - Observes confidentiality according to Performance Standards and Agency Policy.